JustJerem/JustJerem/README.md

 Hi, I'm Jé 👋 -an Android developer at [@World_Health_Organization_Academy](https://www.who.int/about/who-academy) to help doctors and citizens around the world better understand and manage disease.
 Previously, I worked with [@Finalcad](https://www.finalcad.com/) on their worldwide distributed construction application.
 I enjoy video games, but my favorite things are urbanism and hiking (everyone has his own craziness).

 ## My Values
-🌟  Expression as authentic self
+🌟‏‏‎ ‎Expression as authentic self

-🎗  Safety and trust
+🎗‏‏‎ ‎Safety and trust

-🍏  Beginner's mindset and curiosity
+🍏‏‏‎ ‎Beginner's mindset and curiosity

-🙌  Shared understanding and consensus
+🙌 ‏‏‎ ‎Shared understanding and consensus

 ## How I Work